rest-for-physics/framework/doc/developer/Legacy detector signal recovery design.md

 - `TTree::CopyTree` runs an entry loop and therefore deserializes branches rather than preserving them opaquely.
 - Reading keys with `TKey::ReadObj` deserializes arbitrary metadata.
+- In particular, a class removed from modern REST can still have a non-null emulated `TClass` because its `StreamerInfo` remains in the file.
+That does not make it readable: on the canonical file, `TKey::ReadObj` for `zS2Raw` (`TRestRawZeroSupressionToRawProcess`) exits with signal 11 while ROOT tries to instantiate an abstract compiled base.
+The recovery never reads unrelated keys; the initial byte copy retains their keys and payloads exactly.
 - Manually rewriting `TKey`, `TBasket`, and `TTree` offsets would duplicate ROOT internals and be substantially larger and more fragile than the supported fast-clone path.
 - Physically editing `TTree` branch and leaf arrays can work only if all related arrays remain